normen/homebridge-platform-maxcube/README.md

 ### Heating/Cooling Mode
 HomeKit provides a "mode" setting for thermostat devices that allows toggling OFF/HEATING/COOLING/AUTO.
 This setting is used by this plugin to enable the "AUTO" mode of Max! thermostat devices or to turn them off (e.g. via Siri command).
 The following things happen when different modes are enabled:

  - OFF: The thermostat is set to 10 degrees and manual mode.
+Setting any other mode when the thermostat is off will set the temperature to the default.
- - HEATING: The thermostat is set to manual mode, temperature is kept as is.
+ - HEATING: The thermostat is set to manual mode, temperature is kept as is if above 10.
- - COOLING: The thermostat is set to manual mode, temperature is kept as is, it will report "HEATING" when next polled.
+ - COOLING: The thermostat is set to manual mode, temperature is kept as is if above 10.
+The thermostat will report "HEATING" when next polled.
- - AUTO: The thermostat is set to AUTO mode.
+ - AUTO: The thermostat is set to AUTO mode, temperature is kept as is if above 10.

+The default temperature when the thermostat is turned back on is 20 degrees.
+You can add a default_temp option to the config file to change this value, e.g. `"default_temp":22`.

 When the thermostat is set to 10 degrees or less manually it will also report "OFF".